Spatial-temporal Transformers for EEG Emotion Recognition: Variants of EEG Emotion Transformers

 \subsection{Variants of Attention Mask Learning}

-The variants of self-attention block include spatial attention (S), time attention (T), time attention after spatial attention (S-T), and spatial attention joint time attention (S+T).
-The spatial attention is to learn the spatial structure information.
-The time attention is to learn the different contributions of different time slices.
-The time attention after spatial attention is the concatenation of two operations.The spatial attention joint time attention is to do two attention simultaneously.
+The variants of self-attention block include spatial attention (S), temporal attention (T), sequential spatial-temporal attention (S-T) and simultaneous spatial-temporal attention (S+T).
+The spatial attention is to learn the spatial structure information while the temporal attention is to the relationship between EEG and time.
+The sequential spatial-temporal attention is the concatenation of two operations.
+The simultaneous spatial-temporal attention is to do the two operations simultaneously.